-As Emily Gersema of The Arizona Republic argues, community colleges are becoming increasingly aware of job market demands, since “employers come to them to set up programs tailored to their staffing needs.”
-Careers in a variety of industries are proving to be strong and sustainable options for community college students after graduation.
+As Emily Gersema of The Arizona Republic argues, community colleges are becoming increasingly aware of job market demands since “employers come to them to set up programs tailored to their staffing needs.”
+Careers in various industries are proving to be strong and sustainable options for community college students after graduation.

 Health Care Careers

 According to research supported by Kiplinger, a renounced financial and economic forecasting company, healthcare is one the top options for students looking for a sustainable educational path or for recent graduates seeking employment: “Many of the nation's fastest-growing careers are in the healthcare industry, according to the Bureau of Labor Statistics.”

 As the population age continues to rise, careers in health care should remain reliable and strong, as the demand is projected for years to come.
 Specific healthcare jobs for community college students include careers in the field of nursing, physical therapy, nursing home aid, physician assistant, and many more.

 And in specifically analyzing the rising demands, Gersema further explains, “Healthcare needs…continue to rise.
 Clinics and dental offices are tapping programs such as the dental-hygienist program at Mesa Community College for workers.”
 Paired with this, jobs are also on the rise for individuals who are fluent in global languages[C1], particularly Spanish.
 “Demand is increasing for healthcare workers who speak Spanish and English.”
 To adjust to the job market needs, many community colleges are implementing specialized healthcare courses incorporating bilingualism and communication concepts.